ajay-dewari/Search-Image-Gallery/README.md

 The application uses the [Pixabay api](https://pixabay.com/api/docs/) for querying the images and showing the results in the gridview recyclerview.

 **Home Screen :**
-The home screen is the place wheare the search view take the query and the web api calls the [Pixabay api](https://pixabay.com/api/docs/) that returns hundreds of images in a single reaponse, to make it simple and load the image with paging feature Paging-3 library is used and the app show the result very efficently without any lags.
+The home screen is the place wheare the search view take the query and the web api calls the [Pixabay api](https://pixabay.com/api/docs/) that returns hundreds of images in a single response, to make it simple and load the image with paging feature Paging-3 library is used and the app show the result very efficently without any lags.

 Screen: